MvvmCross/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 `MvxTrace` and everything related was removed in v6.
 Please take a look at the [official documentation](https://www.mvvmcross.com/documentation/fundamentals/logging) to learn about the new logging system.

 - `MvvmCross.Platform.Logging` is now `MvvmCross.Logging`.
-- `MvvmCross.Core.Platform.LogProviders` namespace is now `MvvmCross.Platform.Logging.LogProviders`.
+- `MvvmCross.Core.Platform.LogProviders` namespace is now `MvvmCross.Platforms.Logging.LogProviders`.

 #### Navigation
 - `MvvmCross.Core.Navigation` is now `MvvmCross.Navigation`.